- Using Copernicus Early Warning Systems CEMS-fire, CEMS-flood and C3S products to prioritize the volunteer mapping of exposure and vulnerability

 - Crisis mapping & situational awareness in Crisis management

-We will also hack on using Copernicus EWS ( (CEMS-fire, CEMS-flood), Anywhere Multi-Hazard Early Warning Systems (MH-EWS) ) with the signal derived from social media (Anywhere) and data available from European Severe Storm Laboratory to optimize triggering of the Copernicus Rapid Mapping as well as activation of the volunteer mapping community.
+We will also hack on using Copernicus EWS (CEMS-fire, CEMS-flood) and ANYWHERE Multi-Hazard Early Warning Systems (MH-EWS) with the signal derived from social media (ANYWHERE) and data available from European Severe Storm Laboratory to optimize triggering of the Copernicus Rapid Mapping as well as activation of the volunteer mapping community.

 - Climate-forward looking mapping activations